 Ceanothus leucodermis tolerates sand.

-Ceanothus leucodermis's foliage color is lt-green and type is evergreen.
+Foliage of Ceanothus leucodermis has color lt-green and is evergreen.

 Communities for Ceanothus leucodermis:Chaparral and Southern Oak Woodland.